DaveParillo/intermediate-cpp/_sources/class-III-design/inheritance.rst

 we don't want to expose all of the functions of a ``deque`` in a ``stack``.

-.. index:: non-virtual functions; manatory interfaces; shadowing
+.. index:: non-virtual functions; manatory interfaces;
+   pair: shadowing

 Non-virtual base class functions
 --------------------------------